tevinvu/CPSC449_Project04/ReadMe.txt

 Group members: Cindy Quach, Dalisa Nguyen, Tevin Vu
-1. In the terminal, run this command to start microservices
+1. In the terminal, run this command to start microservices: foreman start or
-$ foreman start
-or
-$ foreman start -m gateway=1,users=1,timelines=3,user-queries=1,timeline-queries=1

 1. File gateway.ini information:
 - [routes]